Clemapfel/mousetrap/docs/06_menus.md

 We see that the section label, `"Type 04: Section"` in this case, is used as a type of heading.
 All items in the inner menu are group together and shown separately.
 This makes menus more easy to parse, as developer can group items with a similar theme or functionality physically together.

-## Displaying Menus: MenuBar
+## Displaying Menus: PopoverMenu & MenuBar

 Now that we have learned to construct arbitrarily complex menu *models*, we should turn our attention to the *view*, a widget displaying the model.
-We've already seen one such widget, `PopoverMenu`, which is tied to a `PopoverMenuButton` which pops it up.
+We've already seen one such widget, `PopoverMenu`, which is tied to a `PopoverButton` which pops it up.
 This widget is well suited for context actions, it hides the menu unless the user spefically requests it to appear, which result in less clutter in the UI.

+\todo cpp code
+\todo figure popover menu

 We have one other widget to display menu models, this one is visible most of time.
 It is called `MenuBar`, and used extensively by many applications: